Malaysian culture and traditions

 Respect & Tradition

-Honor hierarchies and daily religious practices.
+Honouring hierarchies and everyday religious practices.

 The concept of "Face" (Maruah)

-Everyday gestures: What you need to know
+Everyday gestures: what you need to know

 In Malay and Indian culture, the left hand is traditionally reserved for personal hygiene.
-To give or receive an object (money, business card, food), always use your right hand.
+To give or receive an object (money, a business card, food), always use your right hand.

 Tip: Touch your right forearm with your left hand as a sign of great respect during an exchange.